Admigi/Nakamap/README.md

 ## 👥 About Us

-Nakamap was created during Le Wagon coding bootcamp by a team passionate about Japanese culture and enhancing the travel experience through technology.
+Nakamap was created in two weeks during Le Wagon coding bootcamp by a team passionate about Japanese culture and enhancing the travel experience through technology.
 Our mission is to connect people with Japan's rich cultural heritage and inspire real-world exploration.

 ---